ciaranmckenna/ciaranmckenna.com/src/notes/new-year-new-blog-again.md

 category:
   - productivity
 ---
-I was reasonably successful at my new year resolutions in 2018 so I'm giving new year resolutions another bash in 2019.
+I was reasonably successful at my new year resolutions in 2018 so, I'm giving new year resolutions another bash in 2019.

 First up, I want to write more.
 My previous approach to blogging has been to think of an idea to blog, note that down in Evernote then never get back to writing the post.
 I've been thinking about why this is and identified two main blockers.